 - In person – ask to speak to Mr Gerard Whitfield the managing partner.

-- In writing – Please find our address on our Contact Us page.
-Some complaints may be easier to explain in writing.
-Please give as much information as you can, then send your complaint to the practice for the attention of the practice manager, Mr Gerard Whitfield, Chet Valley Medical practice, George House, 40-48 George Lane, Loddon, Norwich, NR14 6QH as soon as possible.
+- In writing – Some complaints may be easier to explain in writing.
+Please give as much detail as you can, then send your complaint to the Practice for the attention of Mr Gerard Whitfield, Managing Partner, Chet Valley Medical Practice, George House, 40 48 George Lane, Loddon, Norwich NR14 6QH.

 What shall we do